foyzulkarim/mern-video-streaming/README.md

 socket.io-client and React Context to communicate with the API server and display the video content.

+### Elastic Stack

+Elastic stack is used for monitoring log and api performance.
+Backend system is not dependent on Elastic Stack meaning `Backend system` can run without `Elastic Stack`.

+see `Elastic Stack` documentation [here](server/EKA-docker/README.md)

 ## Prerequisites

 To get started with MERN Video Streaming, you will need to have the following